cortes-ciriano-lab/SComatic/README.md

 ## [Generating a custom Panel of Normals](/docs/pon.md)

 In Step 4.2, SComatic uses a Panel of Normals (PON) to detect systematic errors and germline contamination in the somatic mutation callset.
-The PON provided in this repository is computed using the data described in the manuscript (Hg38 reference genome).
+The PON provided in this repository is computed using the data described in the manuscript (Hg38 reference genome) (check folder PoNs).
 However, SComatic provides a script to build a a custom PON using other data sets.

 #### Getting the number of callable sites per cell type